Uzbekistan’s stock market coming to life

 Last week Uzbek President Shavkat Mirziyoyev launched a new push to develop the Uzbek capital markets with a new decree that brings in sweeping reforms.
 It does not represent the first attempt to get the Tashkent Stock Exchange (TSE) moving, but it is the most ambitious so far.

 Since it was set up in 1994, not much has happened on the bourse.
-The total market capitalisation of the market stands at around $6bn or 11% of GDP, but the vast majority of listed companies are state-owned and they are only listed as they had to have shares as part of the reorganisation of the economy following the collapse of the Soviet Union.
-Its not like Uzbekistan is home to a lot of equity investors or investment banks.
+The total market capitalisation of the market stands at around $6bn or 11% of GDP, but the vast majority of listed companies are state-owned and they are only listed because they had to have shares as part of the reorganisation of the economy following the collapse of the Soviet Union.
+It's not like Uzbekistan is home to a lot of equity investors or investment banks.

 However, in recent years that has started to change.
 There is trading on the exchange and a small group of around 7,000 retail investors that have started to play the market account for something around 40% of its daily turnover of about $2mn per month.